keristyh/web102_prework/README.md

 Submitted by: **Keristy Huynh**

-**Sea Monster Crowdfunding Website** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **10** hours spent in total